 Top 10 Best Trumpets 2025 in the United States

-Bell Size: 4.9-inch
+Bell Size: 1-piece brass bell

-Leadpipe: Rose brass
+Leadpipe: brass leadpipe

 Material: Brass

-Bell Size: Two-piece yellow brass
+Bell Size: two-piece brass bell

-Leadpipe: Gold brass
+Leadpipe: gold brass lead pipe

-Valve Type: Monel
+Valve Type: Monel alloy valves

 Yamaha YTR-5330MRC Mariachi Bb Trumpet - Lacquer Tuning Slides - Silver Plated